How to Avoid IRS and California Tax Underpayment Penalty on RSU and Stock Options

 But… The Year After the IPO or A Year Your Stock Performs Poorly… Things Are Different

 The year before the IPO, you’re only paying taxes on your salary, and your withholdings will usually meet the safe harbor threshold.
-In this case, there’s nothing to worry about and you don’t have to make any additional estimated payments.
+In this case, there’s nothing to worry about, and you don’t have to make any additional estimated payments.

 The year after the IPO, though, is when things get interesting.

-You’ll have salary, your ongoing RSU, stock options, and shares that are ALL being taxed.
+You may be dealing with salary, your ongoing RSU, stock options, and shares that are ALL being taxed.

 Your income may be higher than the year before the IPO, but lower than the year of the IPO.

-As a rule of thumb: any time your income goes down by 15% or more, and a lot of your income comes through supplemental wages (like RSU or shares), you’ll need to work with a financial advisor to avoid an underpayment penalty.
+As a rule of thumb: any time your income goes down by 15% or more, and a lot of your income comes through supplemental wages (like RSU or shares), you’ll need to work with a financial advisor ASAP to avoid an underpayment penalty.

 Making Estimated Payments: What to Do & When to Do It